 There are two distinct lathing methods.
 The most common method uses a lathe machine to carve a djembe from a full log.
 The other method uses a lathe to create “staves” which are then glued together to create a djembe shell.

 The best results are produced using a single piece of wood.
-There are several reputable djembe makers in the United States that make drums with the lathe method.
+There are several reputable djembe makers in the United States, Indonesia, and other countries that make drums with the lathe method.
 These djembes hold their own and can be very high-quality drums.
 Drums made from staves can also be nice, but they have different sound properties due to their “stitched” together design.

 Lathed wood djembe shells provide a great low-cost alternative to authentic shells, but may have less character and lack a “voice” or spiral groove on their interior.
 I recommend this type of djembe to someone who wants a wood shell but can’t afford an authentic wood carved djembe.